deerob4/teaching-resources/task2/instructions.md

 Task 2 - Saving to a Database
 =============================
 Extend your program from Task 1 so that it can store the films permanently in a database.
-Modify it so that the user can enter multiple genres for the same film.
-Your database should contain 3 tables - use what we have gone through in class to come up with a sensible structure.
+Use what we have gone through in class to come up with a sensible structure.
+After the user has inputted all their films, the program should output the films it has in the database.

 SQL in Python
 -------------